kubeovn/docs/docs/guide/qos.en.md

 # Manage QoS

-Kube-OVN supports three types of QoS:
+Kube-OVN supports two types of QoS:

 - Maximum bandwidth limit QoS.
-- `linux-htb`, Priority-based QoS, where higher-priority traffic is satisfied first when there is insufficient bandwidth.
 - `linux-netem`, QoS for simulating latency and packet loss that can be used for simulation testing.

-`linux-htb` and `linux-netem` can not take effect at the same time.
-If both QoS are configured to the same Pod, only the `linux-htb` type QoS is in effect.

 ## Maximum Bandwidth Limit QoS